aisg-2024/csit_track/README.md

 The popup page is served as a HTML page running a separate popup JS script for managing dynamic content.
 Responses from the LLM backend are sent from the background worker script to this popup script through runtime messages and displayed dynamically on the popup page.

 ## Acknowledgements
-- Google for providing the Gmail API
+- Google for providing the Gmail API and Oauth Client
 - Functions adapted from various sources acknowledged under code comments

 ## Contact